 Strong new wood materials are creating a small but surging market for timber.
 They’re not just for typical suburban houses, though: this timeless material is now also being used for large urban blocks, and even skyscrapers such as ‘The Tree,’ an aptly named apartment complex in Norway over 50 meters tall.

-However, ENBRI does sate that the use of timber needs to be complemented with innovation when it comes to improving its resistance to degradation.
+However, ENBRI does state that the use of timber needs to be complemented with innovation when it comes to improving its resistance to degradation.

-For example: the use of greener, newer materials is being encouraged by new building standards such as Passivhaus.
+For example, the use of greener, newer materials are being encouraged by new building standards such as Passivhaus.
 This energy performance standard focuses on dramatically reducing the requirement for space heating and cooling and creating excellent air quality.
 According to Passivhaus.co.uk, the heating requirement in a Passivhaus is reduced to the point where traditional heating systems are no longer essential.

 Sustainable new materials and greener guidelines are excellent ways for construction firms to make a positive impact on the environment.
 But it’s possible to go even further by making your business processes greener and more future-proof too.

 We’ve already talked about tech like the Nest thermostat that helps reduce carbon footprints, but there are other, less obvious ways that embracing new technology can help you run a greener business.